-Twinax Host Download Commands
+Host Download Commands

-By sending download commands from the host to the I-O Print Box, you can change all configuration parameters not already covered through the configuration switches.
+By sending download commands from the Host to the I-O Print Box, you can change all configuration parameters not already covered through the configuration switches.

-Most host download commands are placed in a host document or on the screen.
-Regardless of whether the incoming print job is a screen print, a spread sheet or a word processing document, the interface will recognize the host download command.
+Most Host download commands are placed in a Host document or on the screen.
+Regardless of whether the incoming print job is a screen print, a spread sheet or a word-processing document created on the host, the interface will recognize the Host download command.